BVishwaksen/Auditra/README.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable **Developer Mode** (toggle in top right)
 3. Click **Load Unpacked**
-4. Select the `build` folder from the Extension directory
+4. Select the `dist` folder from the Extension directory
 5. The extension will appear in your extensions list

 ## API Key Configuration